Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank the team who made the dataset publicly available, as well as the patients, their families, and the clinical staff of the affiliated hospital for their contributions and support.
+This work was supported by the Basic Research Fund in Shenzhen Natural Science Foundation (No.\ JCYJ20240813104924033).